 Development on Forza Horizon 4 will not be interrupted,

 date of October 2nd, 2018 penned down for Xbox One, Windows 10, and Xbox

 Game Pass – the monthly $10 subscription service from Microsoft that offers

 unlimited access to an entire catalogue of more than 100 Xbox One and Xbox 360

 For more on Forza Horizon 4, don’t miss all

 trailer breakdown and a first-look at the E3 2018

 Demo experience.
 Stay tuned for more Forza franchise-related news

 Alan is the co-founder and co-owner of FullThrottle Media.
-As someone who enjoys spending all his free time playing video games, he delivers the latest in news stories, reviews, and feature articles to the website, as well as videos on his YouTube channel and livestreams over on Mixer.
+As someone who enjoys spending all his free time playing video games, he keeps the website updated with new and relevant content, including news stories, reviews and opinion pieces for the games he likes writing about the most.
+He also tweets too much, probably.